Mae-BC/Toll-Troll-Calculator/README.md

 | bridgeId | integer | Bridge ID associated with the toll data |
 | timestamp | date/time | Date and time of the toll collection |
 | revenue | decimal | Amount of revenue collected during the toll |

-## Authentication

-Follow the setting-up-auth.md document in this repo to set up auth.
-It was taken from a previous challenge so some steps might be missing.

 ---